How to Install T Nuts (3 Easy Methods + Pro Tips)

 A T-nut is a perfect accessory and a great choice for all sorts of assembly projects, furniture construction as well as DIY projects.
 I have been using those very often while building machines and jigs for my workshop, and I am really happy with the results.

-T-nut Installation - Bolt and T nut
+Bolt and T nut connection in woodworking project

 What are the benefits of T nuts?